 - Google Analytics – there really is no comparison to the simplicity and sophistication of the Google Analytics suite.
 It’s part of the Google Marketing Platform that also includes Data Studio, Search Console and Tag Manager and plenty of other great tools.

 - Hotjar – if you’re a visual person like me, you’ll love this tool.
 It helps you optimise the user experience and conversion by understanding their behaviour through elegant heatmaps and visitor recordings.
 Seeing your website through a user’s perspective – literally – will allow you to develop empathy and restructure your content according to their needs.
 You can also capture feedback and recruit your audience for user testing.
 A perfect complement to Google Analytics, it gives you the next level insight to how people interact with your brand online.
+If you're new to usability testing, check out this great guide.
 I recently learnt Crazy Egg is also a great alternative.

 - Optimizely – pitched as an “experiment platform” this tool allows you to embrace a test-and-learn mindset and unlock growth based on science.
 That all sounds a bit fancy, but that’s because they take A/B and multivariate testing very seriously.
 Optimizely also publish a great range of resources to help with optimisation too.